Ar-zz-duboy/ArduboyTones/README.md

 - Each tone can specify that it's to be played at either normal or a higher volume.
 High volume is accomplished by taking advantage of the speaker being wired across two pins and toggling each pin opposite to the other, which will generate twice the normal voltage across the speaker.
 For normal volume, one pin is toggled while the other is held low.
 - A function is available to set flags to ignore the individual volume setting in each tone, so that all tones will play at either normal or high volume.
 - Tone sequences can include intervals of silence (musical rests).
 - Includes a global *mute* capability by using a callback function, specified by the sketch, which indicates sound is to be muted.
 When muted, the sketch can continue to call functions to produce tones in the usual way but the speaker will remain silent.
-It is intended that the Arduboy2 Library's *audio.enabled()* function, or something similar, be used as this function.
+It is intended that the Arduboy Library's *audio.enabled()* function, or something similar, be used as this function.
 - A function is provided which will return *true* if tones are playing or *false* if the sequence has completed.

 Note that even with all these features, ArduboyTones will use significantly less code space than using Arduino *tone()* functions.